Herschel Walker doubles down on denial he paid for ex-girlfriend’s abortion

 In response, the moderator asked Mr Warnock if he supported any limitations on abortion.

 “I trust women more than I trust politicians,” Mr Warnock said.
-“And the women of Georgia the women of Georgia deserve a Senator who will stand with them.”
+“And the women of Georgia deserve a Senator who will stand with them.”

 Mr Walker then responded to Mr Warnock’s remarks saying the government shouldn’t be in the room with a doctor and a woman by saying Mr Warnock did not respect the foetus.

 “I will remind the pastor that there is also a baby in the room,” he said, calling on Mr Warnock’s career as a pastor.
-“If Black Lives Matter, why are you not protecting those babies, and instead of aborting those babies, why are you not baptizing those babies?”
+“If Black Lives Matter, why are you not protecting those babies, and instead of aborting those babies, why are you not baptising those babies?”

+The debate took numerous turns and had heated exchanges.
+At the same time, despite the fact former president Donald Trump, who supports Mr Walker and floated the idea of him running for Senate, has complained about election results, he admitted he would concede the election if he lost.

+Similarly, Mr Walker said he would support Mr Trump if he ran in 2024.

 Register for free to continue reading